-It’s now safe to say that Disney+ has a bonafide hit on its hands with their new Star Wars series, “The Mandalorian,” and it’s pretty easy to see why.
+It’s now safe to say that Disney+ has a bonafide hit on its hands with their new Star Wars series, The Mandalorian, and it’s pretty easy to see why.
 The gritty worlds depicted in the series are ripe with believable characters, well shot and choreographed action sequences, and of course, an adorable (and highly meme-able) character just begging to become a hit toy this Christmas.
-I’ll admit, as the sort of guy that tends to prefer Kirk over Solo, I wasn’t all that excited ahead of time about “The Mandalorian,” but three episodes in, it’s safe to say that I’m a convert.
+I’ll admit, as the sort of guy that tends to prefer Kirk over Solo, I wasn’t all that excited ahead of time about The Mandalorian, but three episodes in, it’s safe to say that I’m a convert.

 What won me over?
-Well, I’m a sucker for a space western (I am, after all, a card carrying Browncoat), but it’s not just the “shootout at the OK Corral” vibe of the show that gets me; it’s also the weapons tech.
-Star Wars may take place a long time ago in a galaxy far, far away, but the technology depicted in the franchise has always been more about the future than the past, and much like “Star Trek: The Next Generation.
+Well, I’m a sucker for space westerns (I am, after all, a card-carrying Browncoat).
+But it’s not just the “shootout at the OK Corral” vibe of the show that gets me; it’s also the weapons tech.
+Star Wars may take place a long time ago in a galaxy far, far away.
+Still, the technology depicted in the franchise has always been more about the future than the past, and much like Star Trek: The Next Generation.

 What sort of tech is that?
-Well there’s…
+Well, there’s…

-In episode 3 of “The Mandalorian,” Mando is doing a bit of reconnaissance on a building he may want to blow his way into (trying my best to avoid spoilers here), so he shoulders his breach-loading doom-rifle and syncs it with his helmet, using the rifle to help him see the heat signatures of people through the walls of the building.
-This sort of gear would certainly come in handy for galactic bounty hunters, but is also finding its way into use with first responders and the U.S. military already.
+In Episode three of The Mandalorian, Mando is doing a bit of reconnaissance on a building he may want to blow his way into (trying my best to avoid spoilers here), so he shoulders his breach-loading doom-rifle and syncs it with his helmet, using the rifle to help him see the heat signatures of people through the walls of the building.
+This sort of gear would certainly come in handy for galactic bounty hunters, yet, it is also finding its way into use with first responders and the U.S. military already.

 Systems like Lumineye will soon allow soldiers to use a handheld device to identify targets and locate potential threats on the other side of an opaque barrier using wall penetrating radar.

-Boba Fett, the character that’s arguably responsible for the existence of “The Mandalorian” (despite never actually doing anything cool in any of the movies) may have become a pop-culture icon thanks to nothing more than a kickass helmet and a jet pack, which made it sort of disappointing when the protagonist of this new series was shown hoofing it everywhere.
-By the end of episode 3, we do get to see some jet-pack-packing Mandalorians take to the sky in one hell of an action sequence, proving that there’s more to being able to fly than just falling in a Sarlacc pit.
+Boba Fett, the character that’s arguably responsible for the existence of The Mandalorian (despite never actually doing anything cool in any of the movies) may have become a pop-culture icon thanks to nothing more than a kickass helmet and a jet pack.
+This made it sort of disappointing when the protagonist of this new series was shown hoofing it everywhere.
+In Episode Three, we see some jet-pack-packing Mandalorians take to the sky in one hell of an action sequence.
+So they prove that there’s more to being able to fly than just falling in a Sarlacc pit.

-While not quite the same in practice, British Royal Marine-turned-inventor Richard Browning has been raking in headlines for a few years now with his own jet pack suit that often draws comparisons to Iron Man (the first installment of which was helmed by John Favreau — the same guy that created “The Mandalorian”).
-Recently, Browning made a pretty damn cool looking flight off of the HMS Queen Elizabeth.
+While not quite the same in practice, British Royal Marine-turned-inventor Richard Browning has been raking in headlines for a few years now with his own jet pack suit that often draws comparisons to Iron Man (the first installment of which was helmed by John Favreau — the same guy that created The Mandalorian).
+Recently, Browning made a pretty damn cool-looking flight off of the HMS Queen Elizabeth.

-Granted, the “Gravity Jet Suit” isn’t just a pack you wear on your back like you see in “The Mandalorian,” so Browning doesn’t have two free hands to dual-wield pistols… but dual wielding is a pretty dumb thing to do in a fight anyway.
+Granted, the “Gravity Jet Suit” isn’t just a pack you wear on your back as you see in The Mandalorian, so Browning doesn’t have two free hands to dual-wield pistols… But dual-wielding is a pretty dumb thing to do in a fight anyway.
 Instead, Browning and co. developed an M16 mount for the jetpack that, honestly, comes with its own problems.